Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-LSTM-VAE \citep{park2018multimodal} represents an LSTM-based variational autoencoder that adopts variational inference for reconstruction.
-In the original VAE, FFN is replaced with LSTM, which is trained with a denoising autoencoding method to improve representation capabilities.
-This model detects anomalies when the log likelihood of the given data point falls below a threshold.
-The threshold is dynamic and state-based, which denotes a varying threshold that changes over the estimated state of a task so that false alarms can be reduced. \citet{xu2018unsupervised} discover that training on normal and abnormal data is necessary for VAE anomaly detection.
-The proposed model called Donut is an unsupervised anomaly detection method based on VAE (a representative deep generative model) trained from shuffled training data.
-Three steps in Donut algorithm, namely, Modified ELBO (evidence lower bound), Missing Data Injection for training, and MCMC (Markov chain Monte Carlo) Imputation \citep{rezende2014stochastic} for detection, allow it to vastly outperform others for detecting anomalies in seasonal Key Performance Indicators (KPIs).
-Due to VAE's nonsequential nature and the fact that data is fed in sliding window format without accounting for their relationship, Donut cannot handle temporal anomalies.
-Later on, Bagel \citep{li2018robust} is proposed as an unsupervised and robust algorithm to handle temporal anomalies.
-Instead of using VAE in Donut, Bagel employs conditional variational autoencoder (CVAE) \citep{lavin2015evaluating}, \citep{laxhammar2009anomaly} and considers temporal information.
+LSTM-VAE \citep{park2018multimodal} represents a variation of the VAE that uses LSTM instead of a feed-forward network.
+This model is trained with a denoising autoencoding method for better representation.
+It detects anomalies when the log-likelihood of a data point is below a dynamic, state-based threshold to reduce false alarms. \citet{xu2018unsupervised} found that training on both normal and abnormal data is crucial for VAE anomaly detection.
+Their model, Donut, uses a VAE trained on shuffled data for unsupervised anomaly detection.
+Donut’s Modified ELBO, Missing Data Injection, and MCMC Imputation make it excellent at detecting anomalies in the seasonal KPI dataset.
+However, due to VAE's nonsequential nature and sliding window format, Donut struggles with temporal anomalies.
+Later on, Bagel \citep{li2018robust} is introduced to handle temporal anomalies robustly and unsupervised.
+Instead of using VAE in Donut, Bagel employs conditional variational autoencoder (CVAE) \citep{lavin2015evaluating} and considers temporal information.
 VAE models the relationship between two random variables, $x$ and $z$.
 CVAE models the relationship between $x$ and $z$, conditioned on $y$, i.e., it models $p(x,z|y)$.